 - Click “Create New Project”

-- Select your Google Sheet from the file picker
+- Paste your Google Sheet URL

 - Grant read access to the spreadsheet